The Business Owner’s Guide to Paying Remote Employees

 Don’t Let Complexity Stop You from Hiring Remote Employees

 Hiring and paying remote employees can get complicated.
 This is down to all the different legal jurisdictions, legal gray areas, and edge cases that exist.

 You shouldn’t let this stop you from hiring remote employees; the advent of the Internet and remote working has allowed companies to tap into and benefit from a goldmine of international workers.

 Compared to these benefits, hiring remotely is definitely worth the initial hassle and teething issues.
 Nothing can give your business the same advantage as hiring global talent.

 One way to master paying remote employees is to work with a global PEO firm to which you can outsource your payroll.

-A comprehensive global PEO like New Horizons Global Partners will offer full, global payroll and employment compliance services in the countries where your remote employees live and work from.
+A comprehensive global PEO like Horizons will offer full, global payroll and employment compliance services in the countries where your remote employees live and work from.

 Since the PEO has a legal entity in place where your remote employees are, it functions as the local employer for them, relieving a lot of the administrative burden on your company.

 By partnering with our global PEO, you can easily hire the best global talent and pay your remote employees on time while complying with all local employment and tax laws.